zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ---
-description: Exploring the ZenML Model Control Plane
+description: Creating a full picture of a ML model using the Model Control Plane
 ---

 # Keeping track of ML models in ZenML